nicm42/100-days-of-code-v2/log3.md

 **Day 66: 16th June 2021**
 I added keyboard and accessibility tests in Jest and Cypress.
 Which took a while, trying to establish what worked in which testing software...
 I also fixed the card's link alternative text so it was at the bottom of the card, made the page background lighter and added snapshot tests in Jest.

+**Day 67: 17th June 2021**
+I finally solved the Cypress problem of it erroring when pressing enter on the Previous button.
+Then discovered the loading spinner wasn't vertically centred any more, so I fixed that.
+I did some SEO, although it includes the site address, so I have to gt that right when I upload it!
+I tested on some other browsers and devices, found iOS really rounds the input, so it looks terrible.
+When I googled it the links were purple, so I've encountered that before.
+So I fixed that.
+I watched some videos on React useReducer, Context and Query.
+I now understand what they're for and how they work, so I just need to see if they are of any use in making this the bookfinder app easier to read.